The Clear Edge

 Day 1: Constraint Mapping and Priority Ranking for $100K–$150K Service Teams

-Most founders start off-sites with vision casting or goal setting.
-That creates misalignment because everyone has different assumptions about current constraints.
+Most founders start off-sites with vision casting or goal setting, which creates misalignment because everyone is operating from different assumptions about the real constraints.

 Timeline: 8 hours, structured in 4 sessions.

-Everyone works independently.
-No group discussion yet.
-Each team member lists their top 5 business constraints using a specific framework.
+• Each team member lists their top 5 business constraints using a shared framework.

 Constraint Categories: